-Previously, I earned a master of public policy from American University in Washington, DC in 2011, and a bachelor of arts in philosophy and political science from Belmont University in Nashville in 2009.
-While in Washington, I worked as a policy analyst for a trade association of information technology companies, a new media communications professional for a think tank, and as a channel lead for a cutting-edge communications consulting firm before founding my own strategic communications practice.
+In 2011 I earned a master of public policy from American University in Washington, DC, and I earned a bachelor of arts in philosophy and political science from Belmont University in Nashville in 2009.
+While in Washington, I worked as a policy analyst for a trade association of information technology companies, as a new media communications professional for a think tank, and as a channel lead for a cutting-edge political and industry communications consulting firm before founding my own strategic communications practice.

 2. The Constitution Will Guide Us in the Trump Era, The Tennessean, Nov.
 17, 2016, at 15A (explaining how the structural Constitution shields individual liberty from the excesses of presidents), http://www.tennessean.com/story/opinion/contributors/2016/11/16/constitution-guide-us-trump-era/93876774/.